 • Neighborhood and Vague regional boundary delineation

 • Spatio-temporal data mining

-Interested in joining the group as a student researcher?
+Interested in joining the group as a graduate or undergraduate student researcher?
 Send us an email along with your CV and research interests or stop by and say hi.